0 Comments

 From the perspective of a priest, I, Fr Troy Nguyen, have seen the gift of Catholic education.
 Beginning with my time as a Deacon, I was able to visit a Catholic school in NW Calgary once a month and dedicate the whole day to speak to different grades in 30 minute intervals.
 From sharing the mystery of Advent with the little ones to speaking about the rational basis for our faith to the junior high students, it was a great opportunity to share the Gospel.
 One of my favourite things to do is to do question period with any grade but particularly the younger kids.
 They ask a variety of tough questions: who created God?
 Does the bible talk about dinosaurs?
 These and many other questions challenge me to translate complicated philosophical and biblical topics into bite size pieces for an 8 year old!
 Most importantly, it is time just to be with the students in a very human way just like Jesus did.
 Whether it’s walking through the halls, going to a high school football game or playing sports with the students, it reveals that faith is not contrary to our everyday life.
 I had an opportunity during lunch at an elementary school in Christ the Redeemer (CTR) to walk around and was invited to kick the ball for kickball.
 So I took up the challenge in my priestly attire and smoked that ball into the end of time!
 The kids were shocked and elated at the same time that a ‘priest’ could play kickball.
 At a junior high school in CTR during a girls basketball finals game, I was invited to say the opening prayer for the team and give them a blessing to calm their nerves because they were worried about this particular opponent.
 When they started playing, the girls from CTR played with great freedom, crushed their opponent and won the championship.
 They were extremely grateful for the spiritual boost and ‘divine intervention.’
 To be able to share in the joys of these students with faith is a great gift.
 There are many more instances I could describe where Catholic education creates opportunities to encounter our Lord and the Catholic faith.
 These opportunities to reach out to students are only available to me because the administration and teachers allow me to come to visit the school.
 It may be much more difficult if not impossible to enter another school not focused on Catholic education.
 So, while there is much to be grateful for, there is much to continue to strive for if we want to maintain Catholic education.
 We need to pray for our teachers and administration and we need to continue to be intentional in forming their faith so that they can evangelize to our children from an authentic heart.
 We need to remain firm in our Catholic identity so that we can transmit the Catholic faith in its fullness and this is what differentiates us from public education.
 Catholic education is a gift, but gifts need to be protected and preserved.
 So we give thanks to God for the gift of Catholic education, and we ask him to protect and preserve this gift so that all of our children may continue to have the opportunity to know and to love this amazing God.

 Even moments of stress can be holy.
 When complaining about getting the ladder up to put up Christmas lights in the cold, a student re-framed the situation to say at least you have a house and are healthy enough to climb up!
 By shifting our perspectives slightly, we were able to see ordinary encounters as holy moments.
 The impact of teaching and learning through the various waves of the COVID 19 pandemic has impacted everyone and affected us in different ways.
 We noticed in conversations that at times it was challenging to see the light along the journey.
 Even as faith-filled educators we had to cope with uncertainty and make sense of God’s intention for us.
 It is in times like these that our faith can really be our strength, if we look for it.
 At our school we started with a reflection on our daily encounters.
 Rather than simply overlooking a helpful gesture or beautiful sunrise, we wanted to absorb those moments.
 Those moments can be fleeting, yet so powerful.
 To transfer this to students, among several initiatives, we implemented a call to identify holy moments.
 One of the activities that we had students participate in was a “Holy Moments” chain.
-Students would add their moments to the chain which was connected and displayed in the hallways. ![]() We found that by intentionally sharing holy moments, perspectives changed.
+Students would add their moments to the chain which was connected and displayed in the hallways.
+Students prepared the Holy Moments chain for display.
+We found that by intentionally sharing holy moments, perspectives changed.
 The act of re-framing situations to see the blessings in our midst allowed us to see our call to be joyful people, who act with gratitude.
 However, joyful participation in the challenges of life isn’t always easy.
 By identifying holy moments, it has also affirmed the gift that we have in our Catholic school with faith in the Lord at all times.
 We walk with Jesus every day!
 It is a blessing to be able to journey through hard times together knowing that God calls us to lift one another up when we are down.
 When you stop and look for it, even on your hardest day there is a holy moment that will make you smile.
 The foundation of our school as a community of faithful has not been more relevant than it is today.
 We need to know that God is with us.
 It is up to us to actually pause and notice His presence in our lives.
 The only question left to ask is, what holy moments have you had today?

 In the name of the Father, the Son, and the Holy Spirit… Despite his upbringing in a strict Hindu Orthodox home in India, Kasiviswanat Ganesan carefully recites the Trinitarian prayer complete with careful hand placements to mark out the sign of the Catholic faith.
 Kasiviswanat or ‘Kasi’ as we all know him as, is the Cafeteria Manager at our newest high school in Red Deer Catholic Regional Schools.
 He has held this position since the school opened and has become well-known throughout the school division for his culinary expertise and the amazing lunches and dinners that he provides as part of the catering responsibilities that his team holds throughout the division.
 Kasi is also a parent in our division with a son and a daughter in our French Immersion program.
 This allows him to have a unique perspective and I sought him out to discuss his observations and understanding in relation to Catholic education.
 In our conversation, Kasi shared that he works two full time jobs.
 He is a supervisor at one of the top restaurants in Red Deer.
 He begins this job everyday after working 8 hours at our high school.
 Kasi indicated how hard this has been on his relationship with his son, Mukesh, who he often doesn’t even see on a normal workday.
 He tells me that he is supporting his own extended family back in India as well as in-laws in Indonesia.
 Kasi also tells me that he has been offered twice as much money at other restaurants or a promotion at the restaurant he currently works at if he would give up his job at St. Joseph’s High School.
 I asked him why he doesn’t do that especially given the financial obligations he carries.
 He replies, “I stay because of Mr. Daniel”.
 Mr. Daniel is the principal and Kasi goes on to inform me that he learns so much watching Mr. Daniel lead the school community.
 “He has built a family at our school.”
 I want to lead like Mr. Daniel who is tough on the outside, but has a really big heart.”
 I ask Kasi for an example and he describes a time when Mr. Daniel came to him and told him about a young man in their school who has a very difficult home life and was supporting younger siblings basically on his own.
 “Mr. Daniel told me to quietly give this student a lunch every day and just send the bill to the office and they would take care of it.”
 Kasi also recalls the time when Kasi, himself, became a Canadian citizen.
 “I did not tell Mr. Daniel that I was doing this, but the next day, the school had organized a special gathering for me and celebrated my new citizenship.”
 Kasi knows that his kids are getting more than just a good education in our Catholic school division.
 “They are learning how to live in a relationship with others.
 Catholic school changes their character and puts them on a good path.
 It is a good thing that they are learning there is one superior power out there guiding them.”
 This takes me back to the first line of the article where Kasi perfectly demonstrated the sign of our Catholic faith.
 Kasi has not joined the Catholic Church nor does he have any current desire to do so, but he knows Catholic education is good for his kids.
 Kasi explains, “My daughter taught me this as part of her prayers of gratitude she leads when we eat meals together and before she goes to sleep at night.”
 Kasi’s daughter’s name is Avanthika which means ‘beautiful sky’.
 She is five years old.